Bell Hill

 Wyoming Housing Grant Programs You Can Apply For

-You’re eligible to apply for the Wyoming Low‑Income Energy Assistance Program, which accepts applications through April 30 2026 and can cover a portion of your utility bills.
+You’re eligible to apply for the Wyoming Low-Income Energy Assistance Program, which accepts applications through April 30, 2026 and can cover a portion of your utility bills, often complementing support from SNAP and access to essential health services.

 You can also qualify for the Weatherization Assistance Program, which provides free home-energy upgrades to lower your heating costs.